andidev/gulp-ng-constant-fork/README.md

 #### options.dest

 Type: `string`
-Default: `undefined`
+Default: `src file name or constant if noFile is true`
 _optional_

 The path where the generated constant module should be saved.
+Use to change output filename.

 #### options.constants